 - Unknown sellers — An oversaturated seller network is a prime environment for a MAP pricing policy.
 It allows you to “police” retailers and their prices without having to manually check in on each one.

-- Disgruntled authorized sellers — Preserving your relationships with approved sellers should be your top priority.
+- Disgruntled authorised sellers — Preserving your relationships with approved sellers should be your top priority.
 If they’re not recouping their investments because of unfair competition and thinning profit margins, you risk losing them as a reseller.

 It’s wise to set an MSRP if you sell high-price items like cars, electronics, designer apparel, etc. You can set the suggested retail price to anything you want, but some factors that may influence MSRP include: